-The Chevy Silverado heavy-duty truck range is powered by a standard 6.0-liter V-8 gasoline engine, or an optionally available 6.6-liter turbodiesel V-8.
-The Silverado is available in regular, extended, or crew cab configurations with rear- or four-wheel drive, and with three bed sizes and available dual rear wheels.
+The Chevy Silverado heavy-duty truck range is powered by a standard 6.6-liter V-8 gasoline engine, or an optionally available 6.6-liter turbodiesel V-8.
+The Silverado is available in regular, double, or crew cab configurations with rear- or four-wheel drive, and with three bed sizes and available dual rear wheels.

 The Silverado is mechanically related to the GMC Sierra HD range, but whereas the GMC heads upmarket in Denali trims, the Chevy version skews more toward professional or fleet buyers willing to trade some creature comforts for a lower price tag.
 The tony High Country trim blurs that separation, however.

 The new Chevy Silverado HD

-The latest iteration of the Chevrolet Silverado HD series made its debut as a 2015 model year, complete with upgrades to the bed and body, infotainment and advanced driver assistance systems, stiffer high-strength steel, and some aluminum components to help shed weight for fuel economy.
+The latest iteration of the Chevrolet Silverado HD series made its debut as a 2020 model year, complete with upgrades to the bed and body, infotainment and advanced driver assistance systems, stiffer high-strength steel, and upgraded power plants.

 Chevy offered the Silverado HD series with a 6.6-liter V-8 gas engine with 6-speed automatic transmission as standard, or an optional 6.6-liter turbodiesel V-8 with Allison 10-speed transmission.
 It comes in five trims, topped by the High Country trim with creature comforts and options packages that are not quite as opulent as the GMC Sierra Denali HD models.

 Chevy Silverado HD history